-Quick Pickled Vegetables, also known as refrigerator pickles, are endlessly versatile and an easy way to extend the life of fresh produce.
-Create a fun mixture using the vegetables you have on hand, or pickle individual vegetable varieties in their own jars.
-Try cauliflower, peppers, green beans, asparagus, radishes, and so much more.
+Quick Pickled Vegetables, also known as refrigerator pickles, are endlessly versatile and an easy way to preserve fresh veggies.
+Create a fun mixture using the vegetables you have on hand, or pickle individual varieties in their own jars.
+Try cauliflower, jalapeños, red onion, green beans, asparagus, radishes, and so much more.

-The tangy, crisp, slightly sweet morsels are guaranteed to elevate your salads, sandwiches, snack boards, and stir fries!
+These tangy, crisp, slightly sweet pickles are guaranteed to elevate your salads, sandwiches, snack boards, and stir fries!

-I've been a bit obsessed with quick pickling this summer.
-From sandwiches to grain bowls to lettuce wraps, it's difficult to think of a dish that doesn't benefit from their exciting burst of zippy flavor!
+I've been a bit obsessed with quick pickled vegetables this summer.
+From sandwiches and tacos to lettuce wraps and pizza, it's difficult to think of a dish that doesn't benefit from their exciting burst of salt and tang!

-Not only are quick pickles delicious, they're also an easy way to preserve fresh produce when you find yourself with extra from the garden or the grocery store.
+Not only are quick pickles delicious, they're also an easy way to preserve fresh produce when you find yourself with extra from the garden, grocery store, or farmers market.

 Our jalapeño plants have grown especially well this year and created far more peppers than we could use or give away.
 On top of having an abundance of them, these peppers are HOT.
 Like, really, really spicy.